projectcontour/contour/CONTRIBUTING.md

 with a colon as delimiter.
 For example 'docs:', 'internal/(packagename):', 'design:' or something similar.
 - PRs *must* be labelled with a `release-note/category` label, where category is one of `major`, `minor`, `small`, `docs`, or `infra`, unless the change is really small, in which case it may have a `release-note/not-required` category.
+PRs may also include a `release-note/deprecation` label alone or in addition to the primary label.
 - PRs *must* include a file named `changelogs/unreleased/PR#-githubID-category.md`, which is a Markdown file with a description of the change.
 Please see `changelogs/unreleased/<category>-sample.md` for sample changelogs.